 via thalamus and motor cortex

-feeds to the caudate and putamen for monitoring?
+areas that input to caudate and putamen

 12. In a block diagram for Parkinson's disease, there are arrows.
 For instance,